awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-state-manager-targets-and-rate-controls.md

 If you create an association by using a command line tool such as the AWS Command Line Interface \(AWS CLI\), then you specify the `targets` parameter\.
 Targeting instances lets you configure tens, hundreds, or thousands of instances with an association without having to specify or choose individual instance IDs\.

 **Note**
 You can only target Systems Manager managed instances\.
-This means you must set up and configure your instances for Systems Manager before you create an association\.
+So, before you create an association, set up and configure your instances for Systems Manager\.
 For more information, see [Setting up AWS Systems Manager](systems-manager-setting-up.md)\.

 State Manager includes the following target options when creating an association\.